Yogesh-K-Matkar/react_concept_react_app/README.md

 ***

-    2. useNavigate:- This hook is used to navigate, especially to the immediate previous URL/Page.
+    2. **useNavigate**:- This hook is used to navigate, especially to the immediate previous URL/Page.
 Can also navigate to any URL/Page.

     Syntax:-